Google Gemini vs ChatGPT: Which Free AI Chatbot Wins in 2026?

 5. Multimodal (images, video, audio)

-Winner: Tie, depending on direction.
+Winner: Tie, depending on which direction you're going.

 6. Hallucinations and accuracy